-This determination was published in accordance with clause 5.17.4(d) 07/10/2019 and no responses were received regarding this determination.
-In accordance with these provisions, CitiPower will not publish a non-network options report in relation to the proposed network need at RP zone substation and will proceed with the draft project assessment.
+This determination was published in accordance with clause 5.17.4(d) on 7th October 2019 and no responses were received regarding this determination.
+In accordance with these provisions, CitiPower did not publish a non-network options report in relation to the proposed network need at RP zone substation and proceeded with the publication of a draft project assessment in accordance with clause 5.17.4(i) of the Rules.